otoyo/easy-notion-blog/README.md

 1. Go to [vercel.com](https://vercel.com/) and log-in with your account
 1. Create new project by importing GitHub repo `otoyo/easy-notion-blog` (Skip team create)
 1. In "Configure Project", open "Environment Variables" settings and set `NOTION_API_SECRET` and `DATABASE_ID`
-1. (Optional) Set your site URL to `NEXT_PUBLIC_URL` to "Environment Variables"
-   - If not set, social buttons are not displayed.
 1. Your Notion Blog will be published after deploy

 ---